Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Conclusions

 By comparing $\rm P_9$ and $\rm M_1$ radiation fields in an idealised and cosmological test case, we highlight a new, thus far unreported artefact of $\rm M_1$, the 'dark sombrero'.
-A dark sombrero appears in $\rm M_1$ solutions as a spherical photon-deficit shell around the source, at typically 1/3-1/4 of the distance to the next source.
+A dark sombrero appears in $\rm M_1$ solutions as a spherical photon-deficit shell around the source.
 The photon density in dark sombreros can be underestimated by a factor up to 2-3.
 They occur in regions where a source's radiation field connects with that of another source or group of sources.
 These basic properties (position and amplitude) of the dark sombreros may depend on the sources' relative intensities, positions, spatial resolution, although we have not been able to test this in detail in this study.
+Understanding the root numerical causes of this artefact requires a dedicated investigation, beyond the scope of this paper\footnote{Prior to this study, such profiles have been seen in e.g. the Cosmic Dawn II simulation \citep{Ocvirk_2020} (p.c.
+P. Ocvirk)}.
 Moreover, the $\rm M_1$ larger scale photon density also exhibits spurious features, enhancing or reducing photon density in various regions.
 We use a small reionisation-like test simulation to characterize the relative error in hydrogen neutral fractions between $\rm M_1$ and $\rm P_9$.
 We find that there is a small difference in the timing of the reionisation of the test box.
-Also, in its final state $\rm M_1$ test box is slightly more neutral than the $\rm P_9$ realization.
+Also, in its final state, the $\rm M_1$ solution is slightly more neutral than the $\rm P_9$ realization.
 In regions where reionisation is finished in both models, the relative error is well represented by a gaussian with a dispersion between 0.22 and 0.28 dex in $\log_{10}(\rm x_{HI})$.
 Both aspects are likely related to the photons' collisional behaviour in $\rm M_1$.

-We also compute the Lyman-$\alpha$ transmission on 4 LoS of this mini-reionisation box, to produce mock Lyman-$\alpha$ forests.
-We find the main transmission differences between $\rm M_1$ and $\rm P_9$ are related mostly to the small difference in neutral fraction between the two models, with $\rm M_1$ being slightly more opaque than $\rm P_9$, except where spurious overionisation occurs in $\rm M_1$.
+We also compute, as an illustration, the Lyman-$\alpha$ transmission on 4 LoS of this mini-reionisation box, to produce mock Lyman-$\alpha$ forests.
+The main trend we observe is $\rm M_1$ being slightly more opaque, consistent with it also being slightly more neutral.
+However, the trend is reversed in a few regions.
 We highlight that this is mostly an experiment and ideally, a proper, large-scale, well-resolved, Cosmic Dawn - like simulations should be performed to quantify these transmission differences in a more realistic scenario.